About Londonderry Air

 FAQ

-Can I play Londonderry Air on a 12-hole AC ocarina?
+Can I play Londonderry Air on this page?

 Yes.
-This Londonderry Air page is set up for 12-hole AC ocarina and keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow in one place.
+This Londonderry Air page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Londonderry Air?
+Should I use letter notes or numbered notes for Londonderry Air?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.